UNEP/GRID-Warsaw

 Discussion panel

-Thematic Block: From reporting to innovation
+B2.
+From reporting to innovation – Digital Passport

 Data management systems (DMS) and integrated ESG platforms enable centralized data storage and facilitate easy access, supporting managerial decisions and the implementation of innovative solutions.
 Cloud technologies allow companies to store and exchange data in real time, contributing to better collaboration with stakeholders.